Bob Plamondon

-Bob Plamondon (born December 8, 1957, in Cornwall, Ontario) is a Canadian consultant, independent board member, economist, and author.

-He has been an independent consultant for over thirty years, a full and part-time professor at three universities over a twenty-year period, and the author of numerous public policy studies, op-eds, and books.

-His books have been excerpted in Maclean's magazine and numerous Canadian newspapers, and reviewed in Quill and Quire, Literary Review of Canada, The Globe and Mail, and The Washington Times.
+Bob Plamondon (born December 8, 1957) is a Canadian consultant, independent board member, economist, and writer.
+He has authored numerous public policy studies, op-eds, and books, which have been excerpted in Maclean's magazine and various Canadian newspapers and reviewed in Quill & Quire, Literary Review of Canada, The Globe and Mail, and The Washington Times.
 His 2013 book, The Truth About Trudeau, stayed on Amazon's Top 100 books for 47 consecutive days.